 - This is one spherical of Ujjayi pranayama with retention observe its twelve rounds initially and step by step increase it to ten minutes.

 There is one another technique for Ujjayi Pranayama.
-In third technique apply Bandha’s with breath holding.
-First of all attempt Ujjayi pranayama in simple way then try with kumbhaka and at last if you are master in doing Ujjayi with Kumbhaka then go for Bandha’s in Ujjayi pranayama.
+In the third technique apply Bandha’s with breath holding.
+First of all attempt Ujjayi pranayama in a simple way then try with kumbhaka and at last if you are master in doing Ujjayi with Kumbhaka then go for Bandha’s in Ujjayi pranayama.

-Benefits of Ujjayi Pranayama:-
+Benefits of Ujjayi Pranayama

-- Body becomes healthy, strong and lustrous.
+- The body becomes healthy, strong and lustrous.

 - It generates the internal heat.